Our Passion: Why We Do What We Do!

 Customized courses for clients

 A book about our experiences in the fascinating world of addressing unconscious bias in the workplace

-When not on the road training or producing a video, you’ll find Joel hanging around in his Ashland Oregon backyard sipping a pinot with his wife, Alia, or the ongoing challenge of building stick fences to keep Nova out of the tomato patch.
+These days, in the time of physical distancing, you’ll find Joel developing a new eLearning course, writing his latest screenplay (more about that soon!) and hanging around in his Ashland Oregon backyard helping Alia in the garden and tackling the ongoing challenge of building stick fences to keep Nova (Australian Shepherd) out of the tomato patch.
 (Ashland is just south of Portlandia).